Welcome to planet Co-op

 Community energy co-ops

-Loss of biodiversity, sea level rise, soil erosion and water eutrophication, plastic waste and other pollution, all require that we make different choices, and that means access to the necessary information.
+Loss of biodiversity, Sea Level Rise, Soil Degradation, Water Degradation and Eutrophication, Plastic Pollution and other pollution, all require that we make different choices, in the first person, but also collectively, that requires access to information.

 “In November 2017, 15,364 scientists signed a World Scientists’ Warning to Humanity: Second Notice written by eight authors calling for, among other things, limiting population growth, and drastically diminishing our per capita consumption of fossil fuels, meat, and other resources.
 The Second Notice included 9 time-series graphs of key indicators, each correlated to a specific issue mentioned in the original 1992 warning, to show that most environmental issues are continuing to trend in the wrong direction, most with no discernible change in rate.
 The article included 13 specific steps humanity could take to transition to sustainability.